JBrito00/Computer-Security-course/readme.md

 ## Acknowledgments

-These assignments were developed within the scope of Computer Security course in a group during my undergraduate studies in Computer Science and Computer Engineering.
+These assignments were developed within the scope of Computer Security course in a group during my undergraduate studies in Computer Science and Computer Engineering at ISEL.
 Some parts of the code were adapted from existing examples provided by the professors.
-I would like to express my gratitude to ISEL for providing a comprehensive course, and to the professors for their guidance and expertise.
+These assignments were both developed during practical classes and outside of regular school hours.
+I would like to express my gratitude to the professors for their guidance during the semester.